Overview (latest)

 Prefer: return=representation, resolve_refs

-- other non-versioned resources, such as EHR, CONTRIBUTION, RESULT_SET, etc.
+- non-versioned resources: EHR, CONTRIBUTION, RESULT_SET, etc.

-- definitions, such as TEMPLATE, ARCHETYPE, QUERY
+- definitions: TEMPLATE, ARCHETYPE, QUERY.

 - a